-Report on the Audit of the Financial Report
+Report on the Audit of the Financial Report of Hobart City Mission Incorporated Opinion

-We have audited the financial report of Hobart City Mission Inc. which comprises the statement of financial position as at 30 June 2017, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year 30 June 2017 then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible entities' declaration.
+We have audited the financial report of Hobart City Mission Inc. which comprises the statement of financial position as at 30 June 2018, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year 30 June 2018 then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible entities' declaration.

-In our opinion, the financial report of Hobart City Mission Inc. has been prepared in accordance with the Associations Incorporation Act and Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of Hobart City Mission Inc. has been prepared in accordance with the Associations Incorporation Act and Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012, including:

-- (a) giving a true and fair view of the registered entity's financial position as at 30 June 2017 and of its financial performance for the year 30 June 2017 then ended; and - (b) complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (a) giving a true and fair view of the registered entity's financial position as at 30 June 2018 and of its financial performance for the year 30 June 2018 then ended; and - (b) complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 the Australian Charities and Not-for-profits Commission Regulation 2013.